bluerock-io/auto-docs/content/docs/scaffold/by_hand.md

 `scaffold` to generate a default specification in order to prove memory safety of a simple `swap` function.
 This tutorial builds upon the previous chapter by demonstrating how to manually provide a specification for `swap` that fully specifies the functions behavior.
-We assumes that the `example/` has been initialized with `scaffold init` and that all the files of the previous chapter are still present.
+We assumes that the `example/` directory has been initialized with `scaffold init` and that all the files of the previous chapter are still present.